vorenus85/gulp-workshop-2017-q4-session-3/README.md

 });
 ```

-# 2. Reduce vendor js requests!
-Minify, and concat into one file vendor javascripts, the new filename will be vendor.packs.min.js
+# 2. Reduce app requests
+vendor javascripts minify, and concat into one file, the new filename will be vendor.packs.min.js

 Declare some static variables